 First Things First for Any Organizing Task

-Then, sort!
-After all the clutter is cleared, take inventory of what is going to stay and sort it into categories.
-Some common bathroom categories include hair stuff, makeup, medicine, towels, nail supplies and toiletries.
+When the clutter is cleared, take inventory of what’s left and sort it into categories.
+Common bathroom organization categories include hair items, makeup, medicine, towels, nail supplies, and toiletries.

-And finally, clean.
-Wipe down all products and surfaces in your bathroom.
-Give everything a clean sweep before replacing any items.
-Lay down liner paper or fabric on the bottom of shelves so you can clean it easier in the future.
+Last but not least, it’s time to clean.
+Wipe down all the products and surfaces in your bathroom, and give everything a clean sweep before replacing any items.
+If this process is especially difficult, consider laying down liner paper or fabric on the bottom of shelves and drawers so they’ll be easier to clean in the future.

 Bathroom Organization Ideas